Documenting the Sherbro language and culture of Sierra Leone

 Sherbro has some typological interest not only because of its status as a member of the Bullom sub-group of South Atlantic, but also because of its dislocation as a result of the Mande Expansion(Childs 2002) and the subsequent intense interaction with European traders in slaves and other commodities.
 Undoubtedly this contact affected the language (Childs 2002).

-The deposit comprises audio, audio-visual, and photographic records, in a variety of genres.
+The collection comprises audio, audio-visual, and photographic records, in a variety of genres.
 In addition, there are various local texts that have never been published, e.g., a grammatical sketch and small lexicon assembled in the 19th century.

 - 16 hours of audio recordings